rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Name of publisher: <CITE>[Richard Pynson]</CITE>
 >Note on publication statement: <CITE>Printer's device of Richard Pynson (McKerrow 6) on verso final leaf (b4).
 See: McKerrow, R.B.
 Printers' & publishers' devices in England & Scotland, 1485-1640.
 London: Printed for the Bibliographical Society at the Chiswick Press, 1913</CITE>

-## 5.22.33 Fictitious or incorrect publisher names
+## 5.22.33 Fictitious or incorrect names of publisher

 <a name="5.22.33.1">5.22.33.1</a> If the name of publisher is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory note.
 If the actual details are known, or can be reasonably surmised, supply the correction and its basis in the [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.33.3](/DCRMR/ppdm/Note-on-publication-statement/#5.24.33.3)).